 Using Panorama's check-ins tool, administrators and educators can quickly ask students about how they're feeling right now and what they may need help with.
 Check-Ins are a quick, versatile companion to student feedback surveys and can be administered right inside the Panorama platform.

 Here are the steps to creating a Panorama check-in:

-- Select questions to ask your students.
-In Panorama, there are pre-loaded check-in "question sets" to get you started.
+- Determine the questions to ask your students.
+We recommend selecting four to five questions per check-in.
+In Panorama, you can either create your own check-in questions for students or choose from a bank of 80+ question bank to get started.
 The questions span many themes including: well-being, supportive relationships, safety, support and inclusion, classroom feedback, and SEL skills and competencies.
-You can add, remove, or rearrange questions from the pre-built question sets.
-We recommend selecting four to five questions per check-in.

 - Decide which students you'd like to hear from.
 Panorama syncs up with your roster automatically.
 You can create a check-in for all of the students on the roster, or all of the students you have access to in Panorama.